irritating ingredients in skincare

 So as you can see, no matter what type of skin you have, it is really important to prevent inflammation, which we believe here at the Naked Chemist is at the root of all premature ageing.

-So if your keen to learn more and understand how to keep your skin free from inflammation, we have listed some of the skincare ingredients below to steer clear of, which could potentially irritate the skin.
+If you’re keen to learn more and understand how to keep your skin free from inflammation, we have listed some of the skincare ingredients below to steer clear of, which could potentially irritate your skin.

 Exposed, skincare ingredients to avoid